mswjs/msw/README.md

 > Replace `publicDir` with the relative path to your server's public directory (i.e. `msw init public`).

-This is going to copy the Mock Service Worker file to the specified `publicDir` location, so it's served as a static file.
-This makes it possible for a browser to access and register the referenced service worker.
+This is going to copy the Mock Service Worker file to the specified `publicDir`, so it's served as a static file.
+This is required for a browser to access and register the mock service worker module.

 #### Where is my "public" directory?